masenmatthews/Angular-JS_TapRoom/README.md

 ### By: Masen Matthews and Andy Grossberg

+## Live Preview
+This project features a live preview through Firebase.
+You can view it by navigating to https://angular-taproom.firebaseapp.com/.

 ## Description
 An Angular application to simulate the organization of a bar's beer inventory.